Compact 3-manifolds via 4-colored graphs: Moves

 The proof of Proposition \ref{proper}, case $h=1$, shows the effect of the cancellation of a non-proper 1-dipole.
 More precisely, we have the following result:

-\begin{prop} Given a $4$-colored graph $\G$, let $t$ be a non-proper 1-dipole involving color $c$.
-If $\G'$ is the graph obtained from $\G$ by cancelling $t$, then $M_{\G'}$ is the manifold obtained from $M_{\G}$ by removing a tunnel along $t$ connecting the boundary components of $M_{\G}$ which correspond to the $\hat c$-residues involved in the dipole cancellation. \end{prop}
+\begin{proposition} Given a $4$-colored graph $\G$, let $t$ be a non-proper 1-dipole involving color $c$.
+If $\G'$ is the graph obtained from $\G$ by cancelling $t$, then $M_{\G'}$ is the manifold obtained from $M_{\G}$ by removing a tunnel along $t$ connecting the boundary components of $M_{\G}$ which correspond to the $\hat c$-residues involved in the dipole cancellation. \end{proposition}